JoostBerkhout/POCSimPyJobShop/pyjobshop/simheuristic/README.md

 - `Problem.distribution_data()` that returns the distribution and constant data.

 It tries to follow the model and data separation paradigm from algebraic modeling languages.
+See the `problems` folder for examples.

-The script `test_simheuristic.py` is used to test the code and demonstrates how it can be used for simulation and optimization.
+The script `test_simheuristic.py` demonstrates how a static simheuristic can be used for a specified problem.
+The script `test_simheuristic_dynamic.py` demonstrates how a dynamic simheuristic can be used for a specified problem.

 ## Discussed design with Leon Lan on 3-12-2024